 Nyaya means “rules”, from the Sanskrit root nyay, which means “justice”.
 Sage Gautama laid the foundation of Nyaya School and wrote several texts on logical thinking and reasoning.
 The principles of this Indian philosophical school are called Nyaya Sutra.

 Nyaya, i.e. one of the systems of philosophy, believes in an analytical and methodical approach to truth.
 The Nyaya school makes use of various philosophical mechanisms in the hope of attaining correct knowledge.
 Its methodology focuses exclusively on the knowledge one obtains via the five senses.
-It believes that gaining correct knowledge by utilizing the five senses is the only way that a person can get liberated from the birth-and-death cycle.
+It preaches gaining correct knowledge by utilizing the five senses.
+This school believes that it is the only way that a person can get liberated from the birth-and-death cycle.
 The Nyaya School terms ignorance as Mithya Gyan (false knowledge).

 Sage Patanjali established the school of Yoga.
 This philosophical school teaches mental and physical discipline methods.
 It is the concept of emancipating Purusha from Prakriti via self-awareness and body-mind discipline.
 The Yoga philosophy is based on Sankhya.
 Yoga philosophy can be found in the Upaniṣads like the Sankhya Philosophy.
 Yoga doctrine can be said as the most popular philosophical school of the six systems of Indian Philosophy.

 Yoga doctrine, like the Sankhya school, bases its epistemology on three of the six Pramanas as credible sources of knowledge: Pratyakṣa (perception), Śabda (word, testimony of past or present reliable experts), and Anumāṇa (inference).

 In other words, according to the Yoga philosophy, three ways are there to be accurate in attaining knowledge: observation, inference, and by scripture.